Chapter 9: All Roads Lead to Rome

 October 2020: Pope Francis on Civil Unions

-In a documentary interview, Pope Francis endorsed civil unions for same-sex couples, saying:4 Pope Francis, interview in documentary Francesco directed by Evgeny Afineevsky, premiered October 21, 2020, Rome Film Festival.
+In a documentary interview, Pope Francis endorsed civil unions for same-sex couples, saying:10 Pope Francis, interview in documentary Francesco directed by Evgeny Afineevsky, premiered October 21, 2020, Rome Film Festival.
 Quoted in: "Pope Francis voices support for same-sex civil unions in new documentary," Catholic News Agency, October 21, 2020.
 Available at: https://www.catholicnewsagency.com/news/46093/pope-francis-voices-support-for-same-sex-civil-unions-in-new-documentary.

-"Homosexual people have the right to be in a family.
-They are children of God...
 What we have to have is a civil union law; that way they are legally covered."

 I came to see a pattern here: when unity with culture becomes the priority, biblical standards become negotiable.

-Marriage as Scripture defines it, the Sabbath as Scripture commands it, moral boundaries as Scripture draws them: these become "divisive" obstacles to cooperation.
+Marriage as Scripture defines it, the Sabbath as Scripture commands it, and moral boundaries as Scripture draws them: these become "divisive" obstacles to cooperation.
 The pressure is always the same.
 Soften the standard.
 Accommodate the culture.
 Prioritize unity over obedience.

 But the real question beneath every compromise is the same: truth or unity?